 Be on the lookout for Pale Dogwood lip and eye night creme that blends smoothly into your skin.
 Hazelnut and Lapis Blue are beautiful colors for natural products, and what teenager wouldn’t want a “Pink Yarrow” Bath Gel?
 Have fun with this color palette!

 Trend Two: Sustainability as a Lifestyle

-Savvy consumers are changing their relationship with toxic and synthetic chemicals, and as we move into 2017, this indie beauty trend is escalating.
+Savvy consumers are changing their relationship with toxic and synthetic chemicals, and in 2017, this indie beauty trend escalated.
 At Cosmetic Executive Women’s November meeting, Lucie Green, of J. Walter Thompson revealed exclusive research on the natural beauty segment.
 “The trend is being driven by a growing consumer interest in sustainable living, research suggesting that sterilized Western environments are actually harmful to health, and a desire for “naturalism” in everything they consume.”
 64% of Asia Pacific buyers choose socially responsible brands, compared to 63% in Latin America, 63% in the Middle East, 48% in North America, and 40% in Europe.

 The indie beauty industry is responding with products that demonstrate purity, protection, relaxation, and support a holistic approach to health and wellness.